Maximum and Average Pell Grants over Time

 Notes & Sources

 - The maximum Pell Grant is the most frequently cited measure of the subsidies provided by the program.
-However, most students receive smaller grants because they are enrolled part time or because their incomes and assets (or those of their parents or spouses) reduce their aid eligibility.
-In 2014-15, when the maximum Pell Grant was $5,730, the average grant was $3,673.
+However, most students receive smaller grants because they are enrolled part time or because their family incomes and assets reduce their aid eligibility.
+In 2015-16, when the maximum Pell Grant was $5,775, the average grant was $3,724.